MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/search-response.md

 If you plan to display a collage of the thumbnails on a page, use the following fields:

-- `thumbnailUrl` &mdash; A URL to the thumbnail of the image that `contentUrl` points to
+- `thumbnailUrl` &mdash; A URL to the thumbnail of the image that `contentUrl` points to.
 - `thumbnail` &mdash; The size of the thumbnail that `thumbnailUrl` points to.

 For information about resizing the thumbnail, see [Resizing and cropping thumbnails](../../bing-web-search/resize-and-crop-thumbnails.md).